Yureien/YTSwag/README.md

 1. The extension first tries to get the official Closed Caption of the video if available, and present it as lyrics.
 Cause the Closed Captions has a timer, it's possible to know when the lyrics start and end, and highlighting is done.
 2. As a backup, lyrics from Genius is taken in case CC is not available.
 This is done in a way similar to [SwagLyrics](https://github.com/SwagLyrics/SwagLyrics-For-Spotify).
+3. (Not implemented) Thinking of using something like https://audd.io but it costs money to implement T_T

 ## TODO list/Planned Features